nathanielvarona/pritunl-client-github-action/README.md

 vim ./pritunl.profile.base64
 ```

-Then select the entire data and copy it to the clipboard.
+Then, select the entire data and copy it to the clipboard.

 #### 4. Create a Secret and Paste the value from our clipboard.
 Such as Secrets Key `PRITUNL_PROFILE_FILE` from the [Examples](#examples).